GluuFederation/docs-de-prod/docs/source/reference/cr-rotate.md

 ## Overview

-cr-rotate is a special container to monitor cache refresh on specific oxTrust container.
+cr-rotate is a special container to monitor cache refresh on a specific oxTrust container.

 ## Version